MicrosoftDocs/win32/desktop-src/TaskSchd/runningtask.md

 ---
 title: RunningTask object
-description: Scripting object that provides the methods to get information from and control a running task. ms.assetid: '71a06a8f-8628-415d-b002-977c0d27f9a4'
+description: Scripting object that provides the methods to get information from and control a running task. ms.assetid: 71a06a8f-8628-415d-b002-977c0d27f9a4
+keywords:
+- RunningTask object Task Scheduler
-keywords: ["RunningTask object Task Scheduler", "RunningTask object Task Scheduler , described"]
+- RunningTask object Task Scheduler , described
 topic_type:
 - apiref
 api_name: